petermeissner/wikipediatrend/README.md

 ## D:\Users\Peter\AppData\Local\Temp\Rtmpi4DSLf\wp_trend_cache_21dc1ea2367d.csv
 ```

-The function informs us that using the friendly option might be a good idea and shows us which URLs it used to retrieve the information we were asking for.
+Calling the function results in less downloads because those months already complete are not downloded again.
+Instead it is complemented by the data already stored within the cache.

-The function's return is a data frame with two variables *date* and *count*:
+The function's return is a data frame with six variables *date*, *count*, *project*, *title*, *rank*, *month* paralleling the data provided by the stats.grok.se server:

 ```r